*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 17.

 1. The central nervous system (CNS) sends a signal through a motor neuron which arrives at the neuromuscular junction or the motor end plate

-2. The junction present between the sarcolemma of the muscle fiber and the motor neuron is called the neuromuscular junction
+2. The junction present between the sarcolemma of the muscle fibre and the motor neuron is called the neuromuscular junction

 3. The release of a neurotransmitter called acetylcholine is triggered when the signal arrives at the neuromuscular junction.
-The action potential in the sarcolemma is set by this release.
+The action potential in the sarcolemma is set by the release of this

 Step 2 – Release of Calcium ions